Comparing Driven Brands (NASDAQ:DRVN) & Mister Car Wash (NYSE:MCW)

 |2.63

-Driven Brands presently has a consensus target price of $37.11, suggesting a potential upside of 28.99%.
-Mister Car Wash has a consensus target price of $23.75, suggesting a potential upside of 31.51%.
-Given Mister Car Wash’s higher probable upside, analysts clearly believe Mister Car Wash is more favorable than Driven Brands.
+Driven Brands presently has a consensus target price of $37.11, indicating a potential upside of 29.99%.
+Mister Car Wash has a consensus target price of $23.75, indicating a potential upside of 31.14%.
+Given Mister Car Wash’s higher probable upside, analysts plainly believe Mister Car Wash is more favorable than Driven Brands.

 Driven Brands Holdings Inc. provides automotive services to retail and commercial customers in North America and internationally.
 It operates through Maintenance; Car Wash, Paint, Collision & Glass; and Platform Services segments.
 The company offers various services, such as paint, collision, refinishing, glass, vehicle repair, oil change, maintenance, and car wash services.
 It also distributes a range of automotive parts, including radiators, air conditioning components, and exhaust products to automotive repair shops, auto parts stores, body shops, and other auto repair outlets, as well as offers automotive training services.
 As of December 26, 2020, it operated 4,227 company-operated, franchised, and independently-operated stores under the Take 5 Oil Change, Meineke Car Care Centers, MAACO, CARSTAR, 1-800-Radiator & A/C, ABRA, Fix Auto, and Uniban brand names.
 Driven Brands Holdings Inc. was founded in 1972 and is headquartered in Charlotte, North Carolina.